ninjaframework/ninja/ninja-core/src/site/markdown/documentation/working_with_json_jsonp.md

 }
 </pre>

-This controller will produce a nicely formatted Json output:
+This controller will produce a nicely formatted JSON output:

 <pre class="prettyprint">
-{'name':'John Johnson'}
+{"name":"John Johnson"}
 </pre>

-Parsing Json
+Parsing JSON
 ------------

-If you want to parse incoming json requests you simply have to add the mapping pojo to the controller method signature.
+If you want to parse incoming JSON requests you simply have to add the mapping POJO to the controller method signature.

-Consider the following Json:
+Consider the following JSON:

 <pre class="prettyprint">
-{'name':'John Johnson'}
+{"name":"John Johnson"}
 </pre>

-This Json maps to the following Java pojo:
+This JSON maps to the following Java POJO:

 <pre class="prettyprint">
 package models;